Englewood PD: City Driver Arrested After Fighting With Police

-An Englewood driver who was found with his car stopped an idling in the middle of the street fought with city police while being arrested, authorities said.
+An Englewood driver who was found with his car stopped and idling in the middle of the street fought with city police while being arrested, authorities said.

 Officers responding to a call for service on Waldo Place found Antoine Washington, 21, uncooperative, Lt.
 Fred Pulice said.